-Speciation-solubility calculations were conducted for day 23 of the microcosm experiments using the Spece8 module of Geochemists' Workbench (GWB; Aquatic Solutions LLC, Champaign, IL, USA) and the wateqf thermodynamic database (Ball & Nordstrom, 1991).
+Equilibrium speciation-solubility calculations were conducted for day 23 of the microcosm experiments using the Spece8 module of Geochemists' Workbench (GWB; Aquatic Solutions LLC, Champaign, IL, USA) and the wateq4f thermodynamic database (Ball & Nordstrom, 1991).
 The goal of the calculations was to assess the predicted speciation of Fe in the presence of OC under the environmental conditions of each microcosm treatment (following Oyewumi & Schreiber, 2017).
-Environmental conditions considered in this analysis included pH, DO, temperature, DOC, major cations (Ca, Na, K), Fe, and major anions (Cl, SO4; bicarbonate was not measured so we calculated that via charge balance).
-We assumed that DOC consisted primarily of humic acid for the calculations.
+Environmental conditions considered in this analysis included pH, DO, temperature, DOC, major cations (Ca, Na, K), Fe, and major anions (Cl, SO4; bicarbonate was not measured so we calculated bicarbonate concentrations via charge balance).
+Data for major cations and anions were drawn from ICP-MS analyses (described in 2.3.1 Microcosm sampling).
+We assumed that DOC consisted primarily of humic acids (operationally defined within the wateq4f database) for the calculations.